Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/MCAsianEngines.rst

 .. math::
         Payoff = \max(0,Price_t - Strike_t) \> for \> put \> options

-The pricing architecture on FPGA can be shown as the following figure:
+The pricing architecture on FPGA can be shown in the following figure:

 .. _my-figureAS:
 .. figure:: /images/AS/framework.png